mikecm1141/bingehelper/README.md

 ## Thanks

 * This project uses data from [The Movie DB](https://www.themoviedb.org/?language=en-US)
-* This project utilized the great, lightweight and response framework [Materialize](https://materializecss.com/)
+* This project utilized the great, lightweight and responsive framework [Materialize](https://materializecss.com/)

 ## Screenshots